-- 18.01 The Employer shall make available to all regular and temporary employees who are scheduled to work fifteen (15) hours or more per week, and their spouses (including same sex spouses) and dependents, the right to receive benefits under the group insurance benefit plan, as amended from time to time.
-Coverage for group insurance benefits will commence the first (1st) day of the month following completion of the ninety (90) days waiting period which begins on the first day of employment - 18.02 The actual insurance benefits are provided under the contracts of insurance between the Co-operative Housing Federation of Canada of which the Employer is a member, and the insurance carrier.
+- 18.02 The actual insurance benefits are provided under the contracts of insurance between the Co-operative Housing Federation of Canada of which the Employer is a member, and the insurance carrier.
 That contract does not form part of this Agreement.
 Eligibility for benefits is governed by the insurance contract and any disputes arising shall be resolved in accordance with the terms of that contract. - 18.03 The obligation of the Employer under this Agreement is restricted to the payment of premiums, or the portion of premiums, as applicable, to the insurance carrier.
 The Employer has no responsibility for the administration of any insurance policy. - 18.04 The selection of the insurance carrier for any benefits referred to in this Article is in the sole discretion of the Employer, provided that the benefit coverage provided by the new carrier, considered as a whole, is comparable to the benefit coverage at the time of execution of this Agreement.
 Eligibility requirements will be equivalent to those available to employers of comparable size to CHF BC. - 18.05 The Employer shall make available descriptions of the benefits offered, the eligibility requirements, and the procedures for obtaining benefits.